swirlds-ryan/hedera-docs/tutorials/hello-world/hts-fungible-token.md

 in your browser and check that:

 - (1) The token should exist
-- (2) The "name" and "symbol" should be shown as the same values derived from your name (or other moniker) that you chose earlier
+- (2) The "name" and "symbol" should be shown as the same values derived from your name (or nickname) that you chose earlier
 - (3) The "treasury account" should match `accountId`
 - (4) Both the "total supply" and "initial supply" should be `10,000`
     - Note that it is not `1,000,000` because of the 2 decimal places configured